zombie2256/bigdata/spark/examples/streaming/word_count_kafka/word_count_kafka_spark_streaming.md

   # Replace localhost with the hostname of broker
   export PATH=$PATH:/usr/hdp/current/kafka-broker/bin
   kafka-console-consumer.sh --zookeeper localhost:2181 --topic sandeepgiri9034_test --from-beginning

+  # Please come out of it by pressing CTRL+C once you have checked if the messages are reaching the consumer.
 </pre>

 # Terminal 2 - Consume using Pyspark